-The college has computer pods in the library and in specialist art and media rooms, as well as three computer rooms for delivery of computing subjects.
-New facilities are scheduled to be built by 2020.
+The college has computer pods in the library and in specialist art and media rooms, as well as four computer rooms for delivery of computing subjects.

 All students are required to submit a Network User Agreement regarding the appropriate use of the college computer network.
 There is a clear policy for breaches of the college network agreement.